27th September, 2023

 Manual handling might not seem high risk, but it is actually one of the most common causes of workplace injuries.
 The importance of safe manual handling techniques can therefore mean the difference between a productive day at work or being off work with a bad back!

-While work involving heavy manual labour such as construction work is higher risk, it is not always what you carry but how you carry that matters.
+While work involving heavy manual labour such as construction work is higher risk, manual handling injuries happen to workers in all industries.

 Awkward postures, poor lifting techniques, and failing to route plan will all increase the risk of injury during manual handling tasks.

 If you are putting too much strain on your back, or not lifting with a stable body, you are more likely to pull a muscle or slip a disc.